 I completed a three-year bachelor's degree.
 Am I eligible to enroll at Georgia Tech?

-If you have a three-year bachelor's degree from a non-US institution, please contact the Office of Graduate Studies.
+If you have a three-year bachelor's degree from a non-US institution, please contact the Office of Graduate Education.
 Not all three-year bachelor degree's are considered equivalent to a U.S. Bachelor's degree and you may not be eligible to matriculate (i.e., enroll) in a graduate program at Georgia Tech.
-The Office of Graduate Studies is the ultimate arbiter regarding whether or not a student can matriculate as a degree-seeking graduate student.
+The Office of Graduate Education is the ultimate arbiter regarding whether or not a student can matriculate as a degree-seeking graduate student.

 If it is determined that you are not currently eligible, please feel free to apply again once you have completed one of the options below: